 You will spend a LOT of time with your yoga instructors and your fellow yoga teacher trainees.
 I recommend chatting with the lead instructors before the teacher training begins.
 Find out what the lead yoga instructors are passionate about.
 What do they love to teach?

 If possible, you should take a class with the instructor before the teacher training.
 Do you actually enjoy their class?
 Would you like to teach the way they teach?
-Some instructors will invite you take a class with them at a local studio or give you a video link to preview.
+Some instructors will invite you to take a class with them at a local studio or give you a video link to preview.
 Familiarize yourself with their teaching style and explore other styles too.

 What type of yoga will you be learning?
 Vinyasa?
 Iyengar?
 Bikram?
 Ashtanga?
 Restorative?
 Yin?
 Hatha?
 Integral?
 Kundalini?
 Make sure their teachings align with what you want to learn AND with what you want to teach.